dscape/mustache.xq/README.md

 2. Want to render json as a string
 3. Internationalization

-Mustache.xq was designed using [MarkLogic][4] Server but can be used in any XQuery processor
+This Mustache.xq implementation works specifically for the XQuery processor [BaseX][4].
+It is a fork of the [MarkLogic specific mustache.xq][6] implementation.

 ## Usage